-Arc Length in Welding.
+Arc Length and Contact Tip to Work Distance in Welding.

 Keeping a tight, short arc for TIG and Stick is important to prevent inclusions in the weld, especially while weaving.
 It helps control the puddle.
-Keep arc length $\leq 1/8$ " for TIG.
+Keep arc length \leq 1/8" for TIG.
 For Stick dragging the rod is the best policy unless using a cellulose rod, then about 1/8" with a slight whipping/stepping motion helps the puddle to penetrate.

-When welding in MIG mode, too tight of an arc length (<3/8" for most wire diameters) will produce excess spatter as the wire shorts into the puddle.
+When welding in MIG mode, too tight of contact tip to work distance (<3/8" for Short Circuit and 3/4" to 1" for Spray/Pulsed MIG) will produce excess spatter as the wire shorts into the puddle.
 This is also dependent up the MIG gun size choice.
 This creates a violent reaction in the puddle and will send globules of metal flying out of the weld.
 If excess spatter is noticed while MIG welding increase the arc length and reduce wire speed.
 If the arc is too long the arc will tend to wander at the end of the wire.
+For Pulsed MIG, use an arc length of 3/4" to 1" with an arc length of <1/8".